ghgofort/sfcc-metadata-explorer/README.md

 ## Release Notes

-Currently looking for bugs and issues with the initial Beta release, and will be pushing fixes as minor versions over the next few weeks.
+Currently looking for bugs and issues with the 2nd Beta release, and will be pushing fixes as patch versions over the next few weeks.

 ### Updates since last release

+### 0.2.4
+- Patch fixes for missing XML namespace on xml output and missing encoding type.

+### 0.2.3
+- Patch fixes for removing console logging and displaying error messages to the user instead.

+### 0.2.2
+- Patch fixes.

+### 0.2.1
+- Patch fixes for bad call to create system attributes of certain data types.

 ### 0.2.0
 Beta - V2